dotnet/corefx/Documentation/project-docs/standard-platform.md

 - Lower versions are always compatible with higher versions.

 ## Relationship to Platforms
-The .NET Platform Standard is not a real platform itself.
-It is a standard that platforms are based on.
+The .NET Platform Standard is not a platform in of itself.
+It is a standard that platforms are implemented against.
 The .NET Platform Standard defines reference assemblies (contracts) that platforms implement.
-These contracts are defined in corefx (see [The list of contracts](https://github.com/dotnet/corefx/blob/master/Documentation/project-docs/standard-platform.md#list-of-net-corefx-apis-and-their-associated-net-standard-platform-version-tentative)) and are either implemented in corefx itself, or in the specific platform.
-As an example, of this, [System.Xml.XDocument](https://github.com/dotnet/corefx/tree/master/src/System.Xml.XDocument/src) is implemented as stand alone managed code on corefx itself on CoreCLR but on the .NET Framework, it is actually an assembly in the GAC.
+[These contracts are defined by CoreFX](https://github.com/dotnet/corefx/blob/master/Documentation/project-docs/standard-platform.md#list-of-net-corefx-apis-and-their-associated-net-standard-platform-version-tentative) and are either implemented in CoreFX as stand-alone managed code, or provided by a specific platform.
+For example, [System.Xml.XDocument](https://github.com/dotnet/corefx/tree/master/src/System.Xml.XDocument/src) is implemented as stand-alone managed code in CoreFx, but is an assembly in the GAC as part of the .NET Framework.

-## Existing .NET Platform Standard versions
-Mapping the .NET Platform Standard to existing platforms versions.
+## Mapping the .NET Platform Standard to platforms

-In general, class libraries which target a lower .NET Platform Standard version like 5.1 can be loaded by the largest number of older target platforms, but will have access to a more limited, older set of system APIs.
-On the other hand class libraries which target a higher .NET Platform Standard version like 5.4 can be loaded by a smaller number of newer target platforms, but will have access to a larger, more recent set of system APIs.
+In general, class libraries which target a lower .NET Platform Standard version, like 1.0, can be loaded by the largest number of existing platforms, but will have access to a smaller set of APIs.
+On the other hand, class libraries which target a higher .NET Platform Standard version, like 1.3, can be loaded by a smaller number of newer platforms, but will have access to a larger, more recent set of APIs.

 | Target Platform Name | Alias |  |  |  |  |  |
 | :---------- | :--------- |:--------- |:--------- |:--------- |:--------- |:--------- |